Xixiang County

 Xixiang County (西乡县 (西鄉縣, Xīxiāng Xiàn)) is a county under the administration of Hanzhong City, in the southwest of Shaanxi province, China, bordering Sichuan province to the southwest.
 Its administrative center, Xixiang, formerly known as Hsihsiang, lies on the Muma River.
 The county contains fourteen towns, eleven townships, and covers an area of 3240 km2.

 Administrative divisions

-As 2019, Xixiang County is divided to 2 subdistricts and 15 towns.
+As of 2019, Xixiang County is divided to 2 subdistricts and 15 towns.